 What to catch ‘em on

-The majority of the time I prefer using the 5/8-oz size, but don’t be afraid to bump it up to 1-1/8 oz when fishing in deeper water…say 40ish feet or better.
+My go-to size is the 1-1/8 oz, especially when I’m fishing in that 20-40′ range.
 May sound ridiculously heavy, but that extra oomph allows you to pound the lake bottom to stir things up and call those nosy burbots in from a distance.